stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+### November 10, 2019
+Version 3.0.0 of the Cobertura plugin now supports Gradle 6.0, with thanks to Roberto Perez Alcolea.
+This release no longer supports or works on older versions of Java and Gradle.
+Users will need to update to at least Java 8 and Gradle 5.1

 ### March 23, 2019
 Version 2.6.1 is a minor release that is meant to get the Cobertura plugin working better with the Scoverage Scala plugin.
 Thank you to Eyal Roth